 Loan-to-value ratios and debt service coverage ratios are common measures in the assessment of the quality of commercial mortgage loans.
 Loan-to-value ratios are a common measure in the assessment of the quality of agricultural mortgage loans.
 Loan-to-value ratios compare the amount of the loan to the estimated fair value of the underlying collateral.
 A loan-to-value ratio greater than 100% indicates that the loan amount is greater than the collateral value.
 A loan-to-value ratio of less than 100% indicates an excess of collateral value over the loan amount.
 Generally, the higher the loan-to-value ratio, the higher the risk of experiencing a credit loss.
 The debt service coverage ratio compares a property's net operating income to amounts needed to service the principal and interest due under the loan.
 Generally, the lower the debt service coverage ratio, the higher the risk of experiencing a credit loss.
 For our commercial mortgage loans, our average loan-to-value ratio was 52% and 51% at December 31, 2018 and 2017, respectively, and our average debt service coverage ratio was 2.2x and 2.3x at December 31, 2018 and 2017, respectively.
-The debt service coverage ratio, is updated annually on a rolling basis, with a portion of the portfolio updated each quarter.
+The debt service coverage ratio, as well as the values utilized in calculating the ratio, is updated annually on a rolling basis, with a portion of the portfolio updated each quarter.
 In addition, the loan-to-value ratio is routinely updated for all but the lowest risk loans as part of our ongoing review of our commercial mortgage loan portfolio.
 For our agricultural mortgage loans, our average loan-to-value ratio was 46% and 43% at December 31, 2018 and 2017, respectively.
-The values utilized in calculating the ratio are developed in connection with the ongoing review of the agricultural loan portfolio and are routinely updated.
+The values utilized in calculating the agricultural mortgage loan loan-to-value ratio are developed in connection with the ongoing review of the agricultural mortgage loan portfolio and are routinely updated.